Local Weak Limits of Laplace Eigenfunctions: Criteria of convergence

-Then $\mu$ is the limit of $\mu_n$ in the weak-* topology. \end{lemme} \begin{proof} By assumption, we know that there exists a probability measure $\nu$ on $X$ and a subsequence $n_j$ such that for all $f\in \mathcal{C}(X)$ bounded, we have
+Then $\mu$ is the limit of $\mu_n$ in the weak-* topology. \end{lemme} \begin{proof} By assumption, we know that there exists a finite Borel measure $\nu$ on $X$ and a subsequence $n_j$ such that for all $f\in \mathcal{C}_b(X)$, we have

 We want to show that $\nu=\mu$.